Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Test Statistics

-The definition states that a test controls for the selective Type I error rate if the probability of rejecting $\mathcal{H}_0$ when it is true is at most $\alpha$ across all realizations of the data set $\mathcal{D}$, which results in the same group membership estimates.
-Below, we demonstrate how to construct tests by conditioning on the estimated groups, which asymptotically control for the selective Type I error rate.
+The definition states that a test controls the selective Type I error rate if the probability of rejecting $H_0$ when it is true is at most $\alpha$ across all realizations of the data set $D$ that yield the same group membership estimates.
+Below, we demonstrate how to construct tests by conditioning on the estimated groups, thereby asymptotically controlling the selective Type I error rate.